 After taking the picture the users will submit it.
 The software would then remove the background...

-...and replace it with a live video of their selected destination, in order to show them enjoying their one-minute trip on the bus stop banner.
+...replace it with a live video of their selected destination, and show them enjoying their virtual one-minute trip on the bus stop banner.

 Innocent Smoothie - Brand Repositioning & TV

 Spec ad for Innocent Smoothie created in collaboration with film director James Whitehill (Six Foot Four Creative)